 Hospitals can easily spend $5 million per year on rehiring, retraining, overtime and more.

 And nurse turnover doesn’t just impact your bottom line.
-The happiness and wellbeing of your nurses positively impacts your patients, too.
+The happiness of your nurses can enhance their self-esteem and passion for professional roles and quality job performance, too.

 While there are countless reasons behind an RN’s decision to leave, addressing these seven nurse retention issues can help you remain profitable, ensure patient happiness and build a thriving culture.

 1. With a high turnover rate, jobs remain unfilled and RNs feel overworked, stressed out and dissatisfied.